rohitmi0023/Quick2Link/README.md

-It contains the links to my various frequently used sites.
-Abonded working on it.
+It contains the links to my various frequently used sites.Have abandoned working on it.
+Rather check out my other repos of Quick2Link.